prometheus/docs/content/blog/2021-05-14-prometheus-conformance-results.md

 ## New Categories

 We found that it's quite hard to reason about what needs to be applied to what software.
-To help sort my thoughts, I created [an overview](https://docs.google.com/document/d/1VGMme9RgpclqF4CF2woNmgFqq0J7nqHn-l72uNmAxhA), introducing four new categories we can put software into:
+To help sort my thoughts, we created [an overview](https://docs.google.com/document/d/1VGMme9RgpclqF4CF2woNmgFqq0J7nqHn-l72uNmAxhA), introducing four new categories we can put software into:
 * Metrics Exposers
 * Agent/Collector
 * Prometheus Storage Backends